Cooper Kit Subscription Box Review – Spring 2016

 The Products: Each box contains 6-9 activities for fathers and their children (age 5-9) to complete together, plus additional online resources.

-This quarter’s theme is “Super Luminal!”
-It’s a clever blending of the traditional Superhero theme with a little light science snuck in for extra awesomeness!
+This quarter’s theme is “Gross!”
+I’m so pleased I don’t have to do this with the boys.
+This is a big topic with them.
 This is the booklet they send with the shipment, and I have to say, it’s really thorough!
 It’s nice and long, has great graphics and printing, and is generally what you would call “Dad-proof” in terms of making sure everything is really well explained.
 Now if they would just read the instructions!